DataDog/datadog-agent/docs/cloud-workload-security/backend.md

         },
         "code": {
             "type": "integer",
-            "description": "Exit code of the process"
+            "description": "Exit code of the process or number of the signal that caused the process to terminate" }
-        }
     },
     "additionalProperties": false,